8.5

 Deployment: Cloud Hosted

-Caselle’s core package includes features like accounts payable, vendor management, and payroll management.
-In addition, it contains modules such as community development and property tax collection tailored to governments.
+The core package includes features like accounts payable, vendor management, and payroll management.
+In addition, it contains modules tailored to governments, such as community development and property tax collection.
 This software works well for mid-size government entities that need to streamline their financial operations.
 However, all of its customizations can lead to a steep learning curve, as all the options can overwhelm new users.

 Best Customization Options: